Ripple’s $1B GTreasury Acquisition: A Bold Bridge Between Corporate Treasury and Crypto Rails

 Bottom line

-This is a bet that treasury UX—not just blockchain tech—wins enterprise adoption.
+This is a speculative position that treasury UX—not just blockchain tech—wins enterprise adoption.
 If the integration lands, corporates get speed and control without sacrificing governance; Ripple gets recurring, non-speculative flow; and crypto’s role in the financial stack moves from pilot project to daily utility.

 Further Reading and Resources